 There’s something old-school about the Macleay Valley and its coastline – in a very good way.
 Here you’ll pass through beachside hamlets that remain distinctly undeveloped, and largely undiscovered, along with spots of sublime natural beauty (that’s you, Hat Head National Park).
 Then, when you’ve picnicked at secret coves and surfed world-famous Crescent Head, explore the hinterland’s heritage towns, roadside stalls and the tranquil Macleay River.

-The main town on the Macleay Valley Coast, Kempsey is the home of two Australian icons – the Akubra hat and country music legend Slim Dusty.
-Set on the banks of the Macleay River, the town is an important rural centre that’s close to both untouched hinterland and golden beaches.
+The main town in the region is Kempsey, famed for being the home of two Aussie icons: country music legend Slim Dusty and Akubra Hats.
+Located on the banks of the Macleay River, Kempsey is an important rural hub with a rich history, lovely colonial architecture and a good selection of restaurants and boutique shops, making it a solid base for exploring both the untouched hinterland and the golden beaches.

-The Macleay Valley Coast is around 4hr 30min drive from Sydney and 5hr 30min from Brisbane.
+The Macleay Valley Coast is around a 4.5-hour drive from Sydney and 5.5-hour from Brisbane.
 You can also catch a train direct from Sydney to Kempsey and the journey takes just over seven hours.
-Or fly into Port Macquarie Airport and hire a car to explore the region, which is less than an hour away.
+There are also daily flights with Qantas and Rex into Port Macquarie Airport, where you can hire a car to explore the region.

 Destination NSW acknowledges and respects Aboriginal people as the state’s first people and nations and recognises Aboriginal people as the Traditional Owners and occupants of New South Wales land and water.